gpaux/Mediana/CaseStudy03.md

 - **Treatment arm:** Sample 4 (`Treatment M+`).

 These analysis samples are specified in the analysis model below.
-The samples defined in the data model are merged using `c()` or `list()` function, e.g., `c("Placebo M-", "Placebo M+")`defines the placebo arm and `list("Treatment M-", "Treatment M+")` defines the experimental treatment arm in the overall population test.
+The samples defined in the data model are merged using `c()` or `list()` function, e.g., `c("Placebo M-", "Placebo M+")`defines the placebo arm and `c("Treatment M-", "Treatment M+")` defines the experimental treatment arm in the overall population test.

 {% highlight R %}
 # Analysis model